FrederikTobner/Cellox/README.md

 A cellox program is converted into bytecode and executed by a stack based [virtual machine](https://github.com/FrederikTobner/Cellox/wiki/Virtual-Machine).

+The bytecode can also be stored in a [seperate file](https://github.com/FrederikTobner/Cellox/wiki/Chunk-Files) in order to be executed at a later point in time.

 ## Dependencies

 Cellox is written in C, using the C99 standard and [CMake](https://cmake.org/) is used for building within the whole project.